What is DHCP Server in Linux?

 - When the DHCP server receives the DHCP discover message sent by the new system or client, then the DHCP server offers an IP address and broadcast it to all the connected devices.

-- The client computer or system receives the IP address and then it broadcasts the request that it has accepted the IP address on the network.
+- The client computer or system receives the IP address and then broadcasts the request that it has accepted the IP address on the network.

 Advantages

-- The DHCP server provides support to BOOTP clients i.e. clients can easily change their network from BOOTP to DHCP.
+- The DHCP server provides support to BOOTP clients, i.e., clients can easily change their network from BOOTP to DHCP.
 The DHCP server can respond to the requests of both the DHCP clients as well as BOOTP clients.
 BOOTP clients receive the information and required an IP address to boot from the server.

-- DHCP server helps the administrator to set lease time for the allocated IP addresses whether allocated manually or not.
+- DHCP server helps the administrator to set lease time for the allocated IP addresses, whether allocated manually or not.

 - Configuring each client manually with the IP address is not required.

-- DHCP server helps to associate two or more dynamic IP address pools on different IP networks or the subnets.
+- DHCP server helps to associate two or more dynamic IP address pools on different IP networks or subnets.

-- There is no need to use RARP (Reverse Address Resolution Protocol) or bootparams file to obtain the required information to boot from a server on the network, a client can use the DHCP server to perform the task.
+- There is no need to use RARP (Reverse Address Resolution Protocol), or bootparams file to obtain the required information to boot from a server on the network, a client can use the DHCP server to perform the task.

 - DHCP server allows multithreading to handle many clients simultaneously.

-- If any client is offline then, the DHCP server helps to reassign the IP address of that client to another client or computer.
+- If any client is offline, then the DHCP server helps to reassign the IP address of that client to another client or computer.

 - It is easy to use and supports any operating system that supports DHCP.